-The text read to you, hath so much matter of instruction that will excuse me if I scarce name the most.
-It is part of Paul's vindication against the accusers of his person and ministry, which were some erroneous judaizing teachers.
+The text read to yor, hath so much matter of instruction that will excuse me if I scarce name the most.
+It is part of Paul's vindication against the accusers of his person and ministry, which were some roneous judaizing teachers.
 He confesseth that glorying is an inexpedient thing, and sounds like folly; but yet, in case of necessary defence, it may be modestly and sincerely done.
 Especially the opening of those divine revelations and gifts which make for the strength of the faith of others.
-The explication shall be taken in as we go.
+The extravous shall no take a sawe go.

-Observ.
-1. It is no new thing for the wisest and holiest of Christ's ministers to be accused even by the teachers of Christianity.
+Observe 1.
+It is no new thing for the isest and holist of Christ's ministers to be accused even by the teachers of Christianity.

 For 1.
-There are many erroneous teachers, that are confident they are in the right, and oppose the teachers of truth as if they were the erring men.
+There are many someous teachers, that are contident they are in the right, and oppose the teaches of truth as if they were the erring men.

-- 2. And there are worldly, proud, malignant hypocrites, who bring their unsanctified hearts into the sacred office, and manage it as men do common trades, but with greater enmity and strife. - 3.
-And there are abundance of ignorant or half-wise injudicious men, who have self-conceitedness enough to be peremptory and confident, but neither knowledge nor humility enough to perceive their own weakness and mistakes.
+2. And there are worldly, proud, malignant hypocrites, bring their unsand tified hearts into the sacred office, and nage it as men do common trades, but with greater enmity as strife.

+3. And there are abundance of ignorant or half-wise injuctious men, who have self-conceitedness enough to be perem tory and confident, bint neither knowledge nor humility enout to perceive their own weakness and mistakes.

 Use 1.
-Therefore let it not become a scandal to you, if you hear some teachers accusing and vilifying others.
+Therefore let it not become a scandal to you hear some teachers accusing and vilifying others.

-2. And think not that a minister is erroneous or faulty, merely because others, though of great name, do accuse him, or so represent him.
-It hath still been so, and while Satan is Satan, and man is corrupt man, and there is so much darkness, and so much worldly temptations, and cross interests, it will be so; and preachers will be made the common and dangerous hinderers of preachers; and where they have power, will silence them, and disgrace their work.
+2. And think not that a minister is erroneous c merely because other. hough of great name, do accuse or so represent him. hath still been so, and while Sa Satan, and man is correct man, and there is so much dar and so much worldly temptations, and cross interests be so; and preachers be made the common an ous hinderers of preachers and where they have posilence them, and disgrace men work.

 Observ.
-2. Glorying or boasting, is in itself an inexpedient thing.
-It savours of pride, and selfishness, and folly, when it is not necessary and just.
-And therefore all Christians should be backward to it.
+2) Glorying or boasting, is in itself an inthing.
+It savours of pridand selfishness, and for an ot necessary and just.
+And therefore all Chribe backward to it.

 Observ.
-3. Yet that which is so inexpedient, may, on just occasions, become good, and a duty.
+3. Yet that which is so inexpedient, may, on just

+occasions, become good, and a duty.